 Calcium levels in the blood are high: Myeloma breaks down bone, causing it to release calcium into the bloodstream.
 This condition is called hypercalcemia.
 If you have hypercalcemia, you may feel very thirsty, lose your appetite, experience nausea or constipation or become confused.

 Renal (kidney) failure: Myeloma cells produce very high levels of abnormal proteins, which can damage the kidneys.
 Kidney damage can be made worse by hypercalcemia.
+Read our blog about multiple myeloma and kidney failure.

 Anemia: Myeloma cells invade normal bone marrow, where blood cells are made, disrupting the manufacture of red blood cells and causing anemia (too few red cells, which carry oxygen to tissues throughout the body).
 If you are anemic, you may feel weak and fatigued, become short of breath and develop a rapid heartbeat.
 You may also become forgetful.